 For example, it said, Diebold's Accuvote OS optical scan machine is vulnerable to vote manipulation by illicitly inserting a preprogrammed memory card into a voting terminal.
 The report said that the card could be coded to flip votes from one candidate to another without detection.

-In a letter (download PDF) sent to Diebold Election Systems President David Byrd on Tuesday, Browning said that the vulnerabilities cited in the report must be fixed by Aug.
+In a letter (download PDF) sent to Diebold Election Systems President David Byrd on Tuesday, Browning said the vulnerabilities cited in the report must be fixed by Aug.
 17 or the vendor's certification would be denied.

 Browning cited a number of changes that must be made, including security upgrades that would prevent the surreptitious insertion of preloaded memory cards.